Continuum Mapping :: Corporate Team Development

-Instead of using the metaphor cards you can ask people to take an index card and write their name on the index card.
+Instead of using metaphor cards, you can ask people to take an index card and write their name on the index card.

 Instructions and Facilitator Script:

-Discuss with the group the objectives of the time and what they are doing together.
-Share the challenge, opportunity or space that you are going to explore as a group.
-Allow for some questions and clarification about the topic, try to avoid decisions or details you are just trying to better clarify the topic for discussion.
+Please discuss with the group the objectives of the time and what they are doing together.
+Share the challenge, opportunity, or space you will explore as a group.
+Allow for some questions and clarification about the topic.
+Try to avoid decisions or details; you are just trying to better clarify the topic for discussion.

 Using metaphor cards